ashychiu/dsa-cohort/week3.md

       nums[i] = 0     // given 1 <= nums[i] <= n
     }
   }

-  // in attempt of constant space nums = nums.filter(num => num > 0)
-  nums = [...new Set(nums)]
+  // in attempt of constant space
+  // the filtered & new Set() are always small than the original array, can it consider as constant space? nums = nums.filter(num => num > 0) nums = [...new Set(nums)] return nums
-  return nums